Homepage banner

 Aparna Rao

-In 2013, Aparna cross-qualified and was called to the Bar of England and Wales.
-She previously qualified in Australia in 2009, and has worked at the equivalent of the Supreme Court, as an Associate to a Justice of the High Court of Australia (the final appellate court in Australia).
-She has also taught as a Lecturer in Law at the Australian National University in Canberra, and later tutored in Law at Oxford University while completing her Doctorate in Law.
+Aparna was educated in Australia where she qualified as a solicitor.
+In 2009.
+She served as an Associate to a Justice of the High Court of Australia (the final appellate court in Australia, equivalent to the UK Supreme Court).
+She also taught as a Lecturer in Law at the Australian National University in Canberra, and later tutored in Law at Oxford University while completing her Doctorate in Law.

 Areas of expertise

-• Serious fraud
+• Serious fraud and associated matters

 • Public law and government